visnudeva/Niri-dot-files/README.md

 and change the background line for this /usr/share/endeavouros/backgrounds/dotdark.png

+To turn on the dark theme use the already installed gtk settings software

 Now you can logout and login on niri instead of I3.

 The keyboard layout is US but it can also be changed in the niri config file.